- >

 Adopting BPM is a one-shot approach to streamline processes and implement a framework to comply with all internal and external policies.
 BPM makes sure that the processes are well understood and follow strict guidelines.

 There are multiple industry and department-specific policies to comply with.
 For example, procurement and HR teams have totally different internal policies to comply with.
-A BPM tool should ensure that both teams can comply with their respective policies in the same tool.
+One of the key benefits of BPM is that it enables both teams to comply with their respective policies within the same tool.

 In Kissflow Process, you can track SLAs and be notified whenever they are near the point of breach.
 Each process has metrics to keep tabs on requests in each app.